torvalds/linux/Documentation/driver-api/media/camera-sensor.rst

 Camera sensors have an internal clock tree including a PLL and a number of divisors.
-The clock tree is generally configured by the driver based on a few input parameters that are specific to the hardware:: the external clock frequency and the link frequency.
+The clock tree is generally configured by the driver based on a few input parameters that are specific to the hardware: the external clock frequency and the link frequency.
 The two parameters generally are obtained from system firmware. **No other frequencies should be used in any circumstances.**